 Accommodation: The Wisemans Ferry Retreat

-We’ll arrange to commence our day with a picnic breakfast platter on a sublime point overlooking a grand panorama then head to the start of a magnificent 3 to 4 hr escarpment walk along the cliff face National Pass trail, below weeping hanging swamps, ending with lunch at the Conservation Hut.
-Fired with enthusiasm for the wilderness we’ll then visit the HQ of the National Park Service and plan further walks for the day to follow.
+We’ll arrange to commence our day with a picnic breakfast platter on a sublime point overlooking a grand panorama then head to the start of a magnificent 3 to 4 hr escarpment walk along the cliff face and National Pass trail, below weeping hanging swamps, ending with lunch at the Conservation Hut.
+Fired with enthusiasm for the wilderness we’ll then visit the HQ of the National Park Service and plan further walks for the days to follow.

 Reverse itinerary applies – Sydney to Brisbane program